HamizJamil/group22-cisc327/pull_request_template.md

 ## Type of Chanage
-[] Bug Fix
+[ ] Bug Fix
-[] Added Feature
+[ ] Added Feature
-[] Automated Process
+[ ] Automated Process
-[] Computation
+[ ] Computation
-[] Interface
+[ ] Interface
-[] Logic/Control
+[ ] Logic/Control

+## Testing
+- Please list the tests you have made to prove the efficiency/validation of the change
+- List the instructions to replicate the test
+- List any other important details for testing

+## Format Checklist
+[ ] avoid excessive whitepsace and unecessary brackets or spacing for concision [ ] Capital Letters for classes
+[ ] Lowercase letters for functions
+[ ] use "_" to separate words (no camel casing)
+[ ] Double spacing between classes
+[ ] No lines longer than 120 characters
+[ ] When Creating Class Include: small description, attribute list and description, method description [ ] Two blank lines at end of file
+[ ] Double space before comments (in-line only)

 ## Process Checklist
-[] Continuously maintained test suites as requirements and quality control [] Pair programming
+[ ] Continuously maintained test suites as requirements and quality control [ ] Pair programming
-[] Code review of all code
+[ ] Code review of all code
-[] A simplest possible solution to every problem
+[ ] A simplest possible solution to every problem
-[] Continuous redesign and rearchitecting
+[ ] Continuous redesign and rearchitecting
-[] Automation in testing and integration
+[ ] Automation in testing and integration
-[] All the code/documentation contributions will go through the pull-request/review process
+[ ] All the code/documentation contributions will go through the pull-request/review process

 ## Project Requirement
 - A registered user can buy and sell products through this online application.